lantunes/CraTENet/README.md

 --dataset out/rf_seebeck_dataset.pkl.gz
 ```
 <!-- TODO
-the cross_validate scripts should (optionally) produce predictions and actual files that can be analyzed
+the cross_validate scripts (optionally) produce predictions and actual files that can be analyzed
 -->

 ### 90-10 Holdout Experiments